pfesenmeier/pfesenmeier.github.io/content/hack-a-thon-2021/index.md

 [taxonomies]
 tags = ["Rust", "Embedded"]
 +++
 This spring, A couple colleagues and I began to work through [The Discovery Book](https://docs.rust-embedded.org/discovery/), an introduction to embedded development in Rust.
-A few months into the book, I attended the summer hackathon to use the lessons and code from the book to create a thermometer.
+A few months into the book, I attended the SEP summer hackathon to use the lessons and code from the book to create a thermometer.

 Last year, I had built a thermostat to turn a mini-fridge into a fermentation chamber.
 The thermostat ran on a Raspberry Pi, which connected to a Meros Smart Outlet and a SHT31D temperature and humidity sensor from Adafruit.
 The software was from the (then Mozilla) Webthings Framework.